britcbish/gwu-big-data/README.md

 We found it really interesting that our model predicting the helpfulness of Book reviews performed markedly worse than either of the models for Electronics or Kitchen did.
 This tracked well with our hypothesis that perhaps customers are looking for something in their book reviews that they may not expect or look for in electronics or kitchen item reviews.
 However, our exploration of the product categories also gives merit to other theories; it is possible that difference in the size of the datasets played a role, or that the difference in the verified_purchases distributions contributed to the Books model's relatively poor performance.

+## Future Work:

+The dataset that we chose to work with is very rich and offers many opportunities for different paths of analysis.
+If we were to start again, we may have chosen to go down a more text analysis focused path, or we could have chosen to try to break the dataset along a different variable as opposed to using product category.
+In an effort to become more comfortable with datasets of this size, our initial objectives were focused on tasks that are more simple to execute in small data environments.
+We were able to attach sentiment to the reviews, to understand some of the surface level differences between the product categories that we explored, and to successfully model the helpfulness of the reviews across those same product categories.
+With many of those objectives completed or touched on, we think there would be room to expand on the modeling techniques we used and the feature engineering that we did.
+Another point of future work would be to attempt tuning our clusters to better handle modeling on the complete dataset as this was something that proved to be a challenge for us throughout.